stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 ## Miscalenious features

-* **Toggle material selection** - allows you to select a material asset by clicking on it on a selected model.
+* **Toggle material selection** (togglable in the toolbar) - allows you to select a material asset by clicking on it on a selected model.
-* **Show or hide selection mask** - when enabled, the selection wireframe will fade out a few seconds after selecting an entity.
+* **Show or hide selection mask** (togglable in the toolbar) - when enabled, the selection wireframe will fade out a few seconds after selecting an entity.